sahiliamsso/docs/source/upgrade/index.md

 # ./export24.py
 ```

-The export script will generate a directory called `backup_24` which will
-have all the data backed up from the current installation.
+The export script will generate a directory called `backup_24` which will have all the data from the current installation.
 Check the log file generated in the directory for any errors.

 ## Install the latest version of the Gluu server